tc39/notes/es9/2018-05/may-22.md

 (Jory Burson)

 JBN: A brief update on the CoC committee: introduce committee members, Daniel, Aki, Jordan and Keith, Brian, and Myles, Leo.
-Happy to discuss over the break… We're interested in participation, moderation, guiding principles.
+Happy to discuss over the break...
+We're interested in participation, moderation, guiding principles.
 Coming up with a playbook on situations that don't feel right.
 Follow along on our repo.
 If there were questions about how to file support issues, talk to everyone collectively via TC39 Report email or individually (to maintain anonymity).
 When a report happens, we try to respond within a few hours.
 We meet biweekly at 1pm EST to discuss appropriate steps.
 We haven't had any issues yet.
 We are definitely going to plan to avoid choosing individuals who may have a conflict of interest (?).
 That's the general process we have so far.
 A lot of this work is in Bootstrapping phase still—trying to figure out what's most welcoming and efficient.
 Not just reactive but also proactive responses, building off work that Yulia has done.
 If you're at all interested in participating, please let one of the committee members know.

 WH: I have some questions about what you just presented.
-You are working on “moderations”, what does that mean?
+You are working on "moderations", what does that mean?

 JBN: Right now we just have a draft in the committee.
 Giving people a better sense of what they can expect if something is reported.